Young Sherlock Holmes

 Young Sherlock Holmes (also known with the title card name of Young Sherlock Holmes and the Pyramid of Fear) is a 1985 American mystery adventure film directed by Barry Levinson and written by Chris Columbus, based on the characters created by Sir Arthur Conan Doyle.
 The film depicts a young Sherlock Holmes and John Watson meeting and solving a mystery together at a boarding school.

-The film is notable for being the first full-length movie to feature a completely computer-generated character created by Pixar.
-This was a historical landmark in special effects history and influenced other CGI future films such as John Lasseter's Toy Story.
+The film is notable for being the first full-length film to feature a completely computer-generated character, created by Lucasfilm's Graphics Group.
+This was a historical landmark in special effects history and influenced other CGI future films such as Pixar's Toy Story.

-At the 58th Academy Awards for films produced in 1985, the film was nominated for Best Visual Effects (Dennis Muren, Kit West, John R. Ellis, and David W. Allen) but the award went to Cocoon (Ken Ralston, Ralph McQuarrie, Scott Farrar, and David Berry).
+At the 58th Academy Awards for films produced in 1985, the film was nominated for Best Visual Effects (Dennis Muren, Kit West, John R. Ellis, and David W. Allen).